StryderDev/ApexStats/README.md

   - `>>news`
 - Apex Legends Server Status
   - `>>status`
-- Legend info
+- Legend Biographies and Information
   - `>>legend [legend name]`
     - Replace [legend name] with the name of a legend currently in the game
-- Current map rotations
+- Current in-game map rotations
   - `>>map`

 ## Preview